-I haven’t been able to taste or smell for about a year and a half.
+Question: I haven’t been able to taste or smell for about a year and a half.
 I recently (May 14) had sinus surgery to remove polyps.
 The question nobody can answer is that when I am on steroids for a sinus infection my smell and taste return and once done with the steroid or as it tapers off I lose them again.
-Do you have any ideas on how to correct this?
-I believe if it works while on steroids then it isn’t really broken?
+Do you recommend steroids for loss of smell?

 While we tend not to think of smell and taste as important as our other senses, clearly its loss can interfere with the enjoyment of life-and our safety.
 We use the senses of smell and taste to help us avoid spoiled foods as well as to alert us to noxious/unsafe chemicals and fire.